-There is an amber colored indicator light on the switch panel of our dual-cord units.
-When you are plugged into separate circuits, it will light up brightly.
-If it is dimly lit, or not lit at all, then you may have both cords plugged into the same circuit.
+There is a blue colored indicator light on the switch panel of our dual-cord units.
+When you are plugged into separate circuits, it will light up as well as make a tone.
+If it is not lit, then you may have both cords plugged into the same circuit.

 What is the process for cleaning hard surfaces?